rcapillon/thermoelasticity_fem/README.md

 Special Interest Group Meeting on Thermal Issues, 2020.

 Reference [1] was used for the equations of classical linear thermoelasticity.
 Reference [2] was used to obtain reasonable properties for a glass material.
-Reference [3] is meant to be used for reduced-order modeling.
+Reference [3] is used for computing the reduced-order model.